What is the purpose of The Daylight Award?

 Nominations are accepted, internationally, from persons of diverse fields who have a knowledge of and interest in advancing outstanding daylight research and unique use of daylight in architecture.

-The Special advisor actively solicits nominations from past laureates, professional organizations, architects, researchers and other professionals who have an expertise and interest in the field of daylight research and daylight in architecture.
+The Award director actively solicits nominations from past laureates, professional organizations, architects, researchers and other professionals who have an expertise and interest in the field of daylight research and daylight in architecture.

-Additionally, the Special advisor accepts individual nominations from architects, researchers and other professionals for consideration by the jury for The Daylight Award.
+Additionally, the Award director accepts individual nominations from architects, researchers and other professionals for consideration by the jury for The Daylight Award.

-Nominations are accepted until 1 November 2019.
-It is sufficient to send an e-mail to the Special advisor with the nominee’s name and contact information.
+Nominations were accepted until 1 November 2019.
 Nominations that do not result in the award are automatically carried over to the following year.

 What should a nomination include?